June 6, 2014 A Jehovah’s Witness Church in Kiryas Joel

 As a child, I couldn’t actually see the church building because it sat deep into the path.
 Twenty-five acres of woods surrounded it so I had no idea what happened behind the curtain of vegetation, but as a little girl, I imagined it looked like any medieval church I encountered in stories about blood libels and bishops.
 I had heard that the church bells could be heard from Lizensk Boulevard and it was all the proof I needed to imagine the church as a gray, towered medieval work of architecture.

-The building then stayed vacated for ten more years, till about 2010 when it was demolished.
-The whole twenty-five-acre property was not cleared for construction until now – in 2014.
-I hear lots are now being sold for a quarter million a single-family lot.
+The building then stayed vacant for ten more years, until about 2010 when it was demolished.
+The whole twenty-five-acre property was not cleared for construction until now — in 2014.
+I hear lots are now being sold for a quarter million per single-family lot.

 Recently, when I noticed they are starting construction there, I decided to research the “church.”
 Here’s its story:

 Here is a picture of the Jehovah’s Witness Assembly Hall that was active near Kiryas Joel from about 1970 to 2000.
-The photo was taken approx late 1970.
+The photo was taken approximately in late 1970.

 Because Brach was not aligned with the leading Hasidic village officials, he could not get the property annexed into the Village of Kiryas Joel, so it wasn’t zoned for multi-family homes.
 That’s why it wasn’t developed and the “church” stayed so long.
-In essence, the twenty five acre property was an island of Town of Monroe land in the middle of the Hasidic shtetl.
+In essence, the twenty-five-acre property was an island of the Town of Monroe land in the middle of the Hasidic shtetl.
 We called the property Cheskel Brach’s Lot.

 During the ten years that the building was abandoned, I passed it many times.
 All the building markings of a worship house were removed.
 The previously manicured lawns were decrepit and the walls scrawled with Yiddish graffiti.